Course overview

 Career outcomes

-You can also advance to an honours degree or postgraduate studies, either in more specialised areas of biomedical science (which will enhance your professional development as a scientist), or in other disciplines including allied health (which will complement your scientific training and broaden your career opportunities).
-It is important to note that certain opportunities, like allied health, have highly competitive entry requirements due to high demand.
+You may also choose to progress to an honours degree or pursue postgraduate study.
+This could involve specialising further within biomedical science to strengthen your professional development as a scientist, or branching into areas such as allied health to complement your scientific training and expand your career options.
+It is important to note that certain opportunities , like allied health, have highly competitive entry requirements due to strong demand.

 Deakin's graduate learning outcomes describe the knowledge and capabilities graduates can demonstrate at the completion of their course.
 These outcomes mean that regardless of the Deakin course you undertake, you can rest assured your degree will teach you the skills and professional attributes that employers value.
 They'll set you up to learn and work effectively in the future.